Like a Prayer (song): Conception and filming

 Lambert had a different visual aspect of the song on her mind.
 She felt that it was more about ecstasy, especially a sexual one, and how it related to religious ecstasy.
-She listened to the song with Madonna a number of times and together decided to include the ecstasy part.
+She listened to the song with Madonna a number of times and together decided to include the ecstasy part on the video.
 A sub-plot about Madonna as a homicide witness was included, which became the trigger for the sexual and religious ecstasy.
-Actor Leon Robinson was hired to play the role of a saint; the part was inspired by Martin de Porres, the patron saint of mixed-race people and all those seeking interracial harmony.
+Leon Robinson was hired to play the role of a saint; the part was inspired by Martin de Porres, the patron saint of mixed-race people and all those seeking interracial harmony.

-The video was shot over four days, with an extra day allotted for re-shooting some of the scenes.
-Originally Lambert had casts taken of Robinson's face, hand and feet to create the statue of the saint which would be used as a decoration.
-The actor only enacted the live scenes.
-However during post-production, Lambert found that the statue did not look like Robinson, who was asked to re-shoot the respective scenes.
-He had to act as the statue and required special make-up for the retakes.
-The actor recalled that standing like a statue was difficult since "first of all, I didn't realize how hard it is on the back to stand absolutely tall and straight and not move.
+The video was filmed over four days, with an extra day allotted for re-shooting some of the scenes.
+Originally, Lambert had casts taken of Robinson's face, hand, and feet to create the statue of the saint which would be used as a decoration.
+Robinson only enacted the live scenes.
+However, during post-production, Lambert found that the statue did not look like Robinson, who was asked to re-shoot the respective scenes.
+He had to act as the statue and required special make-up for the re-takes.
+Robinson recalled that standing like a statue was difficult since "first of all, I didn't realize how hard it is on the back to stand absolutely tall and straight and not move.
 Secondly, as a performer you have this nervous energy—and my requirements here were total antithesis of that."

-Throughout the video, Madonna wears a cleavage-baring slip dress as outerwear, then seen as a provocative choice.
-The piece was chosen by costume designer Marlene Stewart for its atypical structure, as the dress was made for actress Natalie Wood to be worn under a costume.
+Throughout the video, Madonna wears cross and a cleavage-baring slip dress as outerwear that was symbolic of "wanting to be provocative".
+The piece was chosen by costume designer Marlene Stewart for its atypical structure, as the dress was made for Natalie Wood to be worn under a costume.
+Stewart said Madonna's Catholic upbringing was a big influence for the video: "If you follow the tenets of the religion, there is something about showing lingerie, wearing lingerie as outerwear, which is very sinful in some way.
+She was playing with and pushing that boundary."